lateef-salami/ecopath/pages/pages-root-folder/businessplan.md

 layout: kz-page
 title: "Business plan"
 permalink: "/businessplan/"
 teaser: 'At Ecopath we are developing a circular economy for photocopier, printer and duplicator cartridges in Nigeria.
 Our mission is to provide affordable and eco-friendly ink and toner cartridges to advance industries with high demand for printouts (education, healthcare, etc.) while also reducing the amount of plastic waste generated.
-Remanufacturing cartridges sounds like a simple idea, but until now it has not been done anywhere in West Africa.<br> <br> Below we explain what is <a href="/businessplan#problem" target="_self">the problem we are addressing</a>, what is <a href="/businessplan#solution" target="_self">our solution</a>, what is our <a href="/businessplan#market" target="_self">initial target market</a> and how <a href="/businessplan#reach" target="_self">we will reach it</a>.'
+Remanufacturing cartridges sounds like a simple idea, but until now it has not been done anywhere in West Africa.<br> <br> Below we explain what is <a href="/businessplan#problem" target="_self">the problem we are addressing</a>, what is <a href="/businessplan#solution" target="_self">our solution</a>, what is our <a href="/businessplan#market" target="_self">initial target market</a> and how <a href="/businessplan#reach" target="_self">we will reach it</a>.
+See what we have <a href="/businessplan#achievements" target="_self">achieved so far</a> and how we plan to <a href="/businessplan#plan" target="_self">grow</a>.'
 subheadline:
 meta_description:
 header: no